-Expect to work overtime, but not necessarily at the weekends or in shifts.
-In traditional areas of employment, long hours are less likely for more junior staff, e.g. graduate trainees, as they will be devoting time to study for professional examinations.
+You should expect to work overtime, but not necessarily at the weekends or in shifts.
+In traditional areas of employment, long hours are less likely for more junior staff, e.g. graduate trainees, as they will be devoting more time to studying for professional examinations.

-Flexible and part-time work, as well as career breaks, can be negotiated with some employers, but this is usually dependent on the employer and the individual's circumstances.
+Flexible and part-time work, as well as career breaks, can be negotiated - but this is usually dependent on the employer and your individual circumstances.

 Although this area of work is open to all graduates with strong numerical skills, the following degree subjects may increase your chances:

-The majority of UK entrants to the IFoA are graduates with a first or second class honours degree.
+The majority of UK entrants to the Institute and Faculty of Actuaries (IFoA) are graduates with a first- or second-class honours degree.
 Graduates must have a minimum of grade B in A-level mathematics and a grade C in another A-level subject.

 Employers typically look for a 2:1 or above, ideally in a numerate subject such as mathematics, statistics or economics.
 Eligibility of other qualifications, including those from outside the UK and Ireland, can be checked with the admissions team at the IFoA.
 Entry with an HND only is highly unlikely.

-The Certificate in Financial Mathematics (CT1) is offered by the IFoA to non-members such as university students and people working in financial services.
-It provides a useful starting point for those considering a career as an actuary.
-The exam also goes towards completing the professional qualification.
+The Actuarial Statistics (CS1) and Actuarial Mathematics (CM1) exams are offered by the IFoA to non-members such as university students and people working in financial services.
+They provide a valuable grounding in mathematics and its simple applications and are a useful starting point for those considering a career as an actuary.
+These exams also go towards completing the professional qualification.

-Although pre-entry experience is not a requirement, talking to people in the job and, if possible, acquiring some work experience will prove invaluable.
+Although pre-entry experience is not a requirement, talking to people already in the job and acquiring some work experience will prove invaluable.
 Some companies offer work placements or internships for students interested in becoming actuaries.

-Internships and placements can potentially be helpful in securing a graduate job, however this is dependent on the organisation.
-It is also useful to speak with people in the profession by approaching them at careers events or work shadowing where possible.
+Internships and placements can potentially be helpful in securing a graduate job; however, this is dependent on the organisation.
+Approach professionals at careers events or enquire about work shadowing where possible.

 Most trainees begin their careers in the financial services industry, particularly in the traditional employment areas of insurance and pensions.

 This means you will typically work at an insurance company or at a consultancy.
-At an insurance company, you are always working for one client: your employer.
-Generally, you will work in one area before moving on to a different area.
+At an insurance company, you're always working for one client - your employer.
+Generally, you'll work in one area before moving on to a different area.
 Insurance work includes life insurance, medical and health insurance and general, personal, home and motor insurance.

-In a consultancy firm, the work will be more varied from day-to-day and you will probably work with a range of clients solving different problems.
-Financial consultancies deal with: pensions, risk management, merger and acquisitions, corporate recovery, asset management and liability management.
+In a consultancy firm, the work will be more varied day to day.
+You'll probably work with a range of clients solving different problems.
+Financial consultancies deal with pensions, risk management, merger and acquisitions, corporate recovery, asset management and liability management.

 The Government Actuary's Department (GAD) is an independent actuarial consultancy working within government.
 Their work includes advising public sector organisations in the UK and internationally on insurance-related issues, principally the regulation and supervision of insurance companies.